Fulham: Manor and Parish of Fulham

-Early History
+Early history

-In 879 Danish invaders, sailed up the Thames and wintered at Fulham and Hammersmith.
+In 879 Danish invaders sailed up the Thames and wintered at Fulham and Hammersmith.
 Raphael Holinshed (died 1580) wrote that the Bishop of London was lodging in his manor place in 1141 when Geoffrey de Mandeville, riding out from the Tower of London, took him prisoner.
 During the Commonwealth the manor was temporarily out of the bishops' hands, having been sold to Colonel Edmund Harvey.

-In 1642, Robert Devereux, 3rd Earl of Essex withdrawing from the Battle of Brentford (1642) ordered to be put a bridge of boats on the Thames to unite with his detachment in Kingston in pursuit of Charles I, who ordered Prince Rupert to retreat from Brentford back west.
+In 1642, Robert Devereux, 3rd Earl of Essex, withdrawing from the Battle of Brentford (1642), ordered to be put a bridge of boats on the Thames to unite with his detachment in Kingston in pursuit of Charles I, who ordered Prince Rupert to retreat from Brentford back west.
 The King and Prince moved their troops from Reading to Oxford for the winter.
 This is thought to have been near the first bridge (which was made of wood).
 It was commonly named Fulham Bridge, built in 1729 and was replaced in 1886 with Putney Bridge.

-Margravine Road recalls the existence of Brandenburg House, a riverside mansion built by Sir Nicholas Crispe in the time of Charles I, and used as the headquarters of General Fairfax in 1647 during the civil wars.
+Margravine Road recalls the existence of Brandenburgh House, a riverside mansion built by Sir Nicholas Crispe in the time of Charles I, and used as the headquarters of General Fairfax in 1647 during the civil wars.
 In 1792 it was occupied by Charles Alexander, Margrave of Brandenburg-Ansbach and his wife, and in 1820 by Caroline, consort of George IV.
 His non-political 'wife' was Maria Fitzherbert who lived in East End House in Parson's Green.
 They are reputed to have had several children.

 The extract below of John Rocque's Map of London, 1746 shows the Parish of Fulham in the loop of the Thames, with the boundary with Chelsea, Counter's Creek, narrow and dark, flowing east into the river.
 The recently built, wooden, first Fulham/Putney bridge is shown and two Fulham village clusters, one central, one south-west.